tnainggolan01/shopping-app-exercise/README.md

 # Shopping App Exercise

-This project is a full-stack shopping application built with the MERN (MongoDB, Express, React, Node.js) stack.
-You may access the live demo from this link: https://shopping-app-exercise.onrender.com/ (you may need to wait for a minute or more until the page is fully loaded).
+This is a demo full-stack shopping application built with the MERN (MongoDB, Express, React, Node.js) stack.
+You may access the live demo from this link: https://shopping-app-exercise.onrender.com/ (you may need to wait for a minute or more until the page is fully loaded because the server is turned to sleep mode when there is no traffic).

 ## Disclaimer

-This is a shopping app built as a final project in a full-stack bootcamp from Skillspire that I attended.
-Since this is built in about 4-5 days, please do not expect to find anything fancy.
+This is a just a demo app created by the author as a mean to learn about React.
+Do not expect to find anything fancy.

 ## Features